 At the end of the killing spree, 379 individuals had lost their lives according to estimates by British Raj.
 Over a thousand persons were wounded to various extents.
 According to Dr William DeeMeddy, a civil surgeon at that time, 1,526 people had either died or been injured.
 The Indian National Congress estimates had placed the number of casualties at 1,500 with around 1,100 people losing their lives.

 Why did so many people die on that day?

-In his communication with his superiors, Dyer termed the unarmed congregation that he slaughtered to be ‘a revolutionary army’.
+In his communication with his superiors, Dyer termed the unarmed congregation that he slaughtered ‘a revolutionary army’.
 His actions were officially approved by O’Dwyer.
-He had asked for martial law to be imposed on Amritsar and it was granted by Lord Chelmsford, the-then Viceroy, following the massacre.
+He had asked for martial law to be imposed on Amritsar and it was granted by Lord Chelmsford, the then Viceroy, following the massacre.

 Edwin Montagu, the then Secretary of State for India, led Hunter Commission, which was created in later 1919 to look into the incident.
 Dyer appeared before the commission, but he showed no compunction for what he had done.
 Since his superiors had supported his actions, the commission did not sentence any disciplinary or punitive measures.
 He was later, however, found guilty of a mistaken perception of duty and excused from his post.

 O’Dwyer was later killed at Caxton Hall, London on 31st July 1940 by Udham Singh, who had watched the whole event with his own eyes as an orphan.